-You can use a communications program (such as HyperTerminal) to set the initial IP address for the access point.
+You can use a communications program (such as HyperTerminal) to set the initial IPv4 or an IPv6 address for the access point.
 After you configure the IP address, you can continue to use the communications program to set other parameters or you can use a web browser or a telnet session to complete the configuration.